TheThirdOne/BuildYourOwnLispGitbook/src/parsing.md

 Installing mpc
 --------------

 Before we work on writing this grammar we first need to *include* the `mpc` headers, and then *link* to the `mpc` library, just as we did for `editline` on Linux and Mac.
-Starting with your code from chapter 4, you can rename the file to `parsing.c` and download `mpc.h` and `mpc.c` from the <a href="http://github.com/orangeduck/mpc">mpc repo</a>.
+Starting with your code from chapter 4, you can rename the file to `parsing.c` and download `mpc.h` and `mpc.c` from the [mpc repo](http://github.com/orangeduck/mpc).
 Put these in the same directory as your source file.

 To *include* `mpc` put `#include "mpc.h"` at the top of the file.
 To *link* to `mpc` put `mpc.c` directly into the compile command.
 On linux you will also have to link to the maths library by adding the flag `-lm`.